Shair Pur

-Shair Pur is a village located in Wazirabad Tehsil, Gujranwala District, Punjab, Pakistan.
+Shair Pur is a village in Wazirabad Tehsil, Gujranwala District, Punjab, Pakistan.

 Demography

 Shair Pur had a population of 524 in 2017.
-It is located about 33.3 km northwest Gujranwala city via the Kalaske Cheema-Gujranwala road.
+It is located about 33.3 km northwest of Gujranwala city via the Kalaske Cheema-Gujranwala road.

 Education

-For education no any government institute is functional, but some private schools are working in Shair Pur.
+No government institute is functional, but some private schools operate in Shair Pur.

 Communication

-The only way to get to Shair Pur is by road.
-This village is directly connected to the Gujranwala via Gujranwala-Ali Pur Chattha road.
+Shair Pur is directly connected to Gujranwala via Gujranwala-Ali Pur Chattha road.
 Besides driving a car anyone can reach in 55 minutes to Shair Pur village, the only other method of transport near this village is a train.
 The Wazirabad-Faisalabad rail link is the only nearby railway line, and Rasool Nagar is the nearest railway station.